-The bill will require every hospital, nursing home, rehabilitation facility licensed, and other facility which is identified by the Commissioner of Health to be appropriate and which is in this State to provide information about appropriate palliative care and hospice care services to patients and residents with a serious illness.
+The bill requires every hospital, nursing home, rehabilitation facility, and other facility identified by the Commissioner of Health as appropriate, and which is licensed in this State to provide information about appropriate palliative care and hospice care services to patients and residents with a serious illness.
 The Commissioner of Health may require a hospital, nursing home, or facility that fails to comply with these requirements to provide a plan of action to bring the hospital, nursing home, or facility into compliance.
 In implementing these requirements, DOH will be required to take into account the size of the facility; access and proximity to palliative care and hospice care services, including the availability of hospice and palliative care board-certified practitioners and related workforce staff; geographic factors; and any other factors that may impact the ability of a hospital, nursing home, or facility to comply.